APS bargaining - frequently asked questions

 There will be two components to APS bargaining:

-- APS-wide bargaining— which aims to identify a set of common terms that will apply to employees in all APS agencies, and take initial steps towards reducing pay fragmentation across the APS.
+- APS-wide bargaining— which aims to negotiate a set of common terms that will apply to employees in all APS agencies, and continue steps towards reducing fragmentation of pay and conditions across the APS.

 - Agency-level bargaining— agencies will still be able to negotiate terms that best support their needs and operating model.